Labour government, 1964–1970: Fate

 A plan to boost economic growth to 4% a year was never met, while development aid was cut severely as a result of austerity measures.
 A proposed "minimum income guarantee" for widows and pensioners was never implemented.
+Labour's record on tackling family poverty has also been criticised; one study from 1971 argues that "There appears to have been a reduction in the numbers of families with two or more children living in poverty between December 1966 and December 1968 – probably as a result of the increase of Family Allowances then; but between December 1968 and December 1970 there was no reduction."

-The government's austerity measures also led to an unpopular squeeze on consumption in 1968 and 1969.
+In addition, the government's austerity measures led to an unpopular squeeze on consumption in 1968 and 1969.

 By 1969, the Labour Party was suffering serious electoral reverses.
 In May 1970, Wilson responded to an apparent recovery in his government's popularity by calling a general election, but, to the surprise of most observers, was defeated at the polls by the Conservatives under Edward Heath.

 List of ministers

 Members of the Cabinet are in bold face.